Made a Mistake on Your Taxes? What You Should Do Now

 “Consider filing an amended return if you need to correct any information you have provided, such as the number of dependents, changes in your filing status, and your total number of tax deductions or credits,” said Leslie Tayne, founder and head attorney at Tayne Law Group, a debt solutions law firm.

-File a Superseding Return If You’re Filing a Correction Before the April 15 or Oct.
-15 Deadline
+File a Superseding Return If You’re Filing a Correction Before the May 17 Deadline

 “A superseded return allows the taxpayer to effectively replace the first return if the filing deadline (with extensions) has not already passed,” Berquist said.
 “A superseded return must be filed on a paper Form 1040 and mailed to the IRS, as e-filing is not allowed for these returns.
 The return itself should look very similar to your originally filed return (all schedules and pages included), however, this time including updates for the discovered mistake.
 It is also recommended that you write ‘SUPERSEDING RETURN’ at the top of the form to ensure it is clear to the IRS your intention for the return.”